Bermuda petrel: Other conservation issues

-Though the Bermuda petrel's population has explicitly increased and it is projected that the population will double every 22 years, there are still clearcut inhibitors on its path to recovery.
+Though the Bermuda petrel's population has explicitly increased and it is projected that the population will double every 22 years, there are still clear-cut inhibitors on its path to recovery.
 The petrel's vulnerability has drastically increased due to substantial damage to its habitats and nesting sites by tropical storms and climate change.
 The predicted future increase of category 4 and 5 tropical storms pose an imminent threat to the petrels' long-term survivability.
 Tropical storms also aid the long-term effect of erosion of their surrounding habitat which hamper conservation efforts.
 As a solution, there is research going into finding another suitable area to make the artificial nesting places.
 Its recovery has been hampered by competition from white-tailed tropicbird (Phaethon lepturus) for nest-sites and predation of subadults by a single snowy owl (the first ever recorded in Bermuda) on Nonsuch Island, which was eradicated after having eaten 5% of the population.
 Light pollution from a nearby airport and a NASA tracking station adversely affects nocturnal aerial courtship.

 Another major issue with nests is competition with other birds in the area.
 To address this problem, artificial dome nests were created for tropicbirds along areas, not used by the Bermuda petrel, and by applying wooden baffles over the entrances of petrel burrows.
 These baffles only allow petrels to enter, keeping the competition of tropicbirds out.
 Another factor may be that the cahow will have an increased risk of extinction because of restricted ranges, small population sizes, and lower genetic diversity.
 Additionally, the characteristic philopatry of petrel species may mean that birds continually return to the same high-mortality breeding sites year after year.

 Rats also swam to one breeding island in April 2005, but were successfully eradicated within two weeks without loss to the cahows.
-Unfortunately this pattern appeared to be repeat in March 2008, with five chicks killed on one of the nesting islets.
+This pattern appeared to repeat in March 2008, with five chicks killed on one of the nesting islets.
 Immediate baiting produced a dead black rat (Rattus rattus).
-However, as the islands were all baited at the beginning of the nesting season, this incident pointed out the need for constant vigilance of reintroduction and a requirement to provide fresh bait on the islands throughout the nesting season.
+However, as the islands were all baited at the beginning of the nesting season, this incident highlighted the need for constant vigilance of reintroduction and a requirement to provide fresh bait on the islands throughout the nesting season.
 This was underlined by further invasions of some of the nesting islands, including Nonsuch Island, in 2014 and 2015, although this time without loss to the birds.